 - 1. Students who will be age twenty-five (25) or older on the first day of admit term. - 2.
-International students (excluding Canadian students). - 3.
-Students who transfer in 24 or more semester credits. - 4.
-Individual students may be granted exemptions by the Director of Student Affairs on a case by case basis. - v.
+Students who transfer in 24 or more semester credits. - 3.
+Individual students may be granted exemptions by the Registrar on a case-by-case basis. - v.
 Admission requirement exemptions: Non-degree-seeking-students need to submit the Application for Admission and the non-refundable admission fee. - 6.
-Immunizations: - Measles, Mumps and Rubella: Students enrolled in credit-bearing courses at Lake Region State College must provide documentation of immunity to measles, mumps and rubella. - i.
-Documentation of immunity means: - 1.
-Evidence of two (2) doses of measles, mumps and rubella vaccine no less than 28 days apart from a licensed physical or health department official; or - 2.
+Immunizations: - a.
+Measles, Mumps and Rubella: Students enrolled at Lake Region State College must provide documentation of immunity to measles, mumps and rubella.
+Documentation of immunity means: - Evidence of two doses of measles, mumps and rubella vaccine no less than 28 days apart from a licensed physician or health department official; or - 2.
 Blood testing which proves immunity exists; or - 3.
-A birth date prior to 1957. - ii.
-Exemptions to the policy may be granted only when a licensed physician certifies that a student should not be immunized for measles, mumps or rubella, or if a student's beliefs prohibits immunization.
-Students enrolled only in distance learning, or other courses taught off campus, and students enrolled only in community education or non-credit courses are excluded from this policy.
+A birth date prior to 1957. - b.
+Meningococcal: Students aged 21 and younger must provide documentation of meningococcal immunity.
+Documentation of immunity means evidence of at least one dose of meningococcal conjugates vaccine at age 16 or older. - c.
+The following students are exempt from providing proof of immunization to measles, mumps, rubella, and meningococcal:

-- b.
-Meningococcal: Students aged 21 and younger must provide documentation of meningococcal.
-The President shall adopt procedures implementing this requirement. - i.
-Documentation of immunity means evidence of at least one dose of meningococcal conjugates vaccine at age 16 or older. - ii.
-Exemptions may be provided upon application under established campus procedures if (a) immunization is contraindicated by a medical condition; or (b) a student's beliefs preclude participation in an immunization program.
-Students enrolled only in distance learning, or other courses taught off campus, and students enrolled only in community education or non-credit courses are excluded from this policy. - c.
-Tuberculosis: TB testing is required of international students from all countries except for those countries classified by US health officials as "low risk for tuberculosis". - d.
-Any individual who has been exempted from any of the immunization requirements may be required to stay off campus, including exclusion from campus activities, in the event off an outbreak of a communicable disease until the danger is over. - 7.
+- i.
+Students enrolled only as early entry, - ii.
+Students enrolled only in distance learning or other courses taught off campus, - iii.
+Students enrolled collaboratively when LRSC is the provider campus, - iv.
+Students enrolled only in continuing education or non-credit courses, - v.
+North Dakota University System benefitted employees. - d.
+Exemptions to the policy may also be granted when a licensed physician certifies that a students should not be immunized for measles, mumps or rubella or if a student's beliefs prohibit immunization. - e.
+Any individual who has been exempted from any of the immunization requirements may be required to stay off campus, including exclusion from campus activities, in the event off an outbreak of a communicable disease until the danger is over. - f.
+Evidence of immunization may be shared with another institution of higher education or other entity upon request of the student and with public health authorities during a public health emergency. - g.
+Tuberculosis: Testing is required of international students from high-risk countries as identified by the World Health Organization and any other student determined to be high risk for TB exposure. - 7.
 Students applying to the Peace Officer Training Program, Nursing Program, and Speech Language Pathology Paraprofessional Program must complete additional admissions requirements. - 8.
 Conditional Admissions: Students have one semester to complete their admission file.
 Students will be placed on admissions file hold and will not be allowed to register in subsequent semesters or receive an official transcript until the admissions file is complete.

-Administrative Council Approved 12/07/15 Administrative Council Approved (5,a,iv) 06/27/16 Administrative Council Approved 08/28/17
+Administrative Council Approved 12/07/15 Administrative Council Approved 06/27/16 Administrative Council Approved 08/28/17 Administrative Council Approved 06/30/21 Administrative Council Approved 07/27/21

-SECTION 800.03 ADMISSIONS: CATEGORIES AND EXCEPTIONS
+ADMISSIONS: CATEGORIES AND EXCEPTIONS